 XBRL Data Conversion Services

-As per Ministry of Corporate Affairs’ General Circular No: 37/2011 dated 07.06.2011 (i) all listed companies and their Indian subsidiaries, (ii) all companies having a paid up capital of Rs 5 Crore or more, and (iii) all companies having a turnover of Rs 100 Crore or above are mandated for compulsory XBRL filing.
-However banking companies, insurance companies, power companies and non-banking finance companies are exempted from XBRL filing till further orders.
+As per the Ministry of Corporate Affairs’ General Circular No: 37/2011 dated 07.06.2011, (i) all listed companies and their Indian subsidiaries, (ii) all companies having a paid-up capital of Rs 5 Crore or more, and (iii) all companies having a turnover of Rs 100 Crore or above are mandated for compulsory XBRL filing.
+However, banking companies, insurance companies, power companies, and non-banking finance companies are exempted from XBRL filing till further orders.

 Services provided by Us:

 - Mapping up financial statements with XBRL tags

 - Validation for tags and appropriate calculations

 - Creation of XBRL instance document in XML format for e-filing